 [oidc] (optional)#

 Enable OIDC-based authentication.
-When this section is present, server.session_secret is required unless [openbao] is also configured (in which case it can be auto-generated).
+When this section is present, server.session_secret is required unless [vault] is also configured (in which case it can be auto-generated).

 [oidc]